Seteeri/Particle/README.md

   a world I thought I'd never see.
 And then one day . . .

 Protoform is a Common Lisp 3D nodal/graph shell based on DRM-KMS and Open GL ES.

-It is the implementation of my vision of a more consistent programmable user-interface to replace the desktop.
-It integrates concepts from REPLs/CLIs, WMs/DEs into a single 3D interface.
+It is the implementation of my vision of a more consistent programmable UI to replace the desktop/application paradigm.

-Traditionally computers have worked by having different applications and UIs working on both different and similar data with overlapping operations and functionality.
-For example, a word processor might include some image editing operations, and an image editor might provide the ability to rasterize text.

-The idea of Protoform is to invert that model so users have a consistent interface with less redundancy which is faster to learn.
-Data today is not simply numbers and text but much more, and users need an interface that can cut across all domains.
+The aim is to create a full Lisp environment short of creating a pure Lisp OS/kernel (PID 1 might be an option); Protoform may be considered a top-down approach rather than a bottom-up approach.
+From a consumer perspective, the lower abstractions are becoming virtualized at the convenience of the user, i.e. web browser becoming a platform.
+However, the increase in the number of data breaches and security issues have kept the OS to remain an important factor.

-It aims to integrate Wayland/X initially by provide the desktop as a plane (window) in 3D space, effectively making Protoform a "meta-manager" around the desktop.
-Later, Protoform could be extended to allow windows to exist in 3D space.
-This should allow for convergence.
+It aims to integrate Wayland by provide the desktop as a node (plane) in 3D space, making Protoform a "meta-manager" around the desktop.
+Later, Protoform could be extended to allow windows to exist in 3D space (feasibility dependent upon performance), allowing for convergence.

+Protoform integrates concepts from CLIs/shells/REPLs/notebooks, WMs/DEs,
+and mindmapping into a single 3D interface.

+It is **not** an attempt to create a visual programming language; it is akin to an IDE.
+It is designed to edit Lisp code/data, which are effectively binary trees.
+It makes Lisp code/data first-class objects just as conventional windows are.

-The target audience consists of programmers, developers, system administrators, power users and the like.
-It is designed for workstations and creators, or any computing situation dealing with integrating information across various domains.
+The target audience consists of programmers, developers, system administrators, power users, tech-savy users and the like.

 I would like to implement a different interface for the less programmatically inclined users, starting with people that are familiar